kalyanikhona/llm-model-behavior-research/research/ai-search-optimization-market-insights-july-2025.md

 3. **Token Context Windows**: How LLMs process and prioritize information within their context windows, which is crucial for optimization
 4. **Attribution Challenge**: LLMs often don't provide consistent citations, making ROI measurement extremely difficult
 ---
-*These insights compiled from internal research, customer interviews, and technical experimentation in the AI search optimization space by Kalyani Khona and Neuverge Labs Private Limited.*
+*These insights compiled from internal research, customer interviews, and technical experimentation in the AI search optimization space by Kalyani Khona and Neuverge Labs Private Limited (https://neusearch.ai/).*